CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ***After Logging In:***

-**NOTE** If you created your own SSH key pair, you will need to set the value of the '**appd_aws_eks_ssh_public_key**' environment variable with the name of your key.
+**NOTE:** If you created your own SSH key pair, you will need to set the value of the '**appd_aws_eks_ssh_public_key**' environment variable with the name of your key.
 The default is '**AppD-Cloud-Kickstart-AWS**'.

 ```
 export appd_aws_eks_ssh_public_key=your-unique-ssh-key
 ```
 <br>

-### **2.** Clone Github Repositories
+### **2.** Clone GitHub Repositories

-Once you have an SSH command terminal open to the EC2 instance for the launch pad, you need to clone two Github repositories by running the commands below:
+Once you have an SSH command terminal open to the EC2 instance for the launch pad, you need to clone two GitHub repositories by running the commands below:

 ```
 cd /home/centos